John Tonje: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Colorado State Commit List for 2019".
+Rivals.
+Retrieved November 16, 2024.; "Men's Basketball Recruiting".
+Scout.
+Retrieved November 16, 2024.; "ESPN – Colorado State Rams Basketball Recruiting 2019".
+ESPN.
+Retrieved November 16, 2024.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved November 16, 2024.; "2019 Team Ranking".
+Rivals.
+Retrieved November 16, 2024.;

 College career

 Colorado State

 Tonje was a key contributor off the bench for the Rams during his freshman and sophomore seasons.
-Tonje scored a then career high 31 points in the first game of his junior season against Oral Roberts.
-Tonje was a key to the success being dubbed the Sixth man that helped lead the Rams to a NIT and getting to the semifinals.
+Tonje scored a then-career-high 31 points in the first game of his junior season against Oral Roberts.
+Tonje was a key to the success being dubbed the sixth man that helped lead the Rams to an NIT and getting to the semifinals.
 Tonje bounced back and forth between the bench and starting lineup throughout his junior season.
-He was a big part of the success of the 2020–21 Colorado State Rams men's basketball team that had a program best 16–1 start to the season.
+He was a big part of the success of the 2020–21 Colorado State Rams team that had a program best 16–1 start to the season.
 Tonje and the Rams qualified for the 2022 NCAA Division I men's basketball tournament as an at-large bid for the program's first time since 2013 finishing the season with a 25–6 record.
-The sixth seeded Rams were upset by the 11th seeded Michigan Wolverines.
+The sixth-seeded Rams were upset by 11th-seeded Michigan.
 Tonje became a full-time starter for the first time during his senior season.
-He posted career per game highs in points (14.6), rebounds (4.7), assists (1.3), steals (0.8) and blocks (0.3).
-Tonje decided to enter the transfer portal after his 4th season due to the extra year of eligibility from to the COVID-19 season rule.
+He posted career-per-game highs in points (14.6), rebounds (4.7), assists (1.3), steals (0.8) and blocks (0.3).
+Tonje decided to enter the transfer portal after his fourth season due to the extra year of eligibility from to the COVID-19 season rule.